Sisters of Mercy: Healthcare in the Americas

 In 1916, the Sisters of Mercy established Sisters of Mercy's St. Joseph's Sanitarium, in Asheville, North Carolina, to treat tuberculosis patients, which later became St. Joseph's Hospital.
 In 1998, St. Joseph's Hospital was sold to Memorial Mission Hospital.
 The Sisters continue to operate urgent care centers in the Asheville area, under the name Sisters of Mercy Urgent Care.

-Mercy Health is an NPO Catholic healthcare organization in the Midwestern United States, and is headquartered in the suburban western St. Louis County suburb of Chesterfield, Missouri.
+Mercy Health is a nonprofit Catholic healthcare organization in the Midwestern United States, and is headquartered in the suburban western St. Louis County suburb of Chesterfield, Missouri.

 Healthcare systems

 Healthcare systems sponsored by, co-sponsored by, or with historical ties to the Sisters of Mercy of the Americas include: